Overview

 - Booleans such as true, false, and fail,

-- multi-purpose tables implemented as associative arrays to hold
+- multi-purpose tables implemented as associative arrays to store

 any kind of data,